rubicante0/telia-backend-task/README.md

     * price = initial charge + (RETURN_MONTHS * price per month, based on commitment)
         * if user provides a non-default number for RETURN_MONTHS, and has chosen a commitment period:
             * price = initial charge + (RETURN_MONTHS * no commitment price per month)
+    * user can provide a currency shorthand (e.g. SEK) in the request and get prices in that currency; default is EUR
+        * the currency exchange rate used to calculate prices in another currency should be not older than 1 hour
+            * https://www.lb.lt/webservices/FxRates/ is a good source of fx rates (feel free to use another external service for this purpose)

 ### Examples of price calculations
 * User chooses an Oculus Quest 2, a commitment of 6 months, and wants to see the price they would pay if they returned the equipment after 2 months: